tarof429/stuckathome/building_a_pc_2022/post_install.md

     ```
 - Setup pacman colors by editing /etc/pacman.conf and uncommenting Color

-- Install mate according to https://www.tecmint.com/install-mate-desktop-in-arch-linux/
+- Install mate according to https://www.tecmint.com/install-mate-desktop-in-arch-linux/.
+This requires xorg, xorg-xinit and mesa for Nvidia GPUs.

-- Installed sx, a replacement for startx: https://github.com/Earnestly/sx
+- Intall pulseaudio, pulseaudio-alsa and pavolume for sound.
+Use mate control panel to disable mute.

 - Installed ufw, with these rules: